finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which the holdings should be set to the provided targets.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the holdings should be set to the provided targets.
     List<AdjustHoldingRequest> holdingAdjustments = Arrays.asList(null); // List<AdjustHoldingRequest> | The selected set of holdings to adjust to the provided targets for the              transaction portfolio. try {
       AdjustHolding result = apiInstance.adjustHoldings(scope, code, effectiveAt, holdingAdjustments);